Veteran Analyst Makes A Dire Prediction (Only Gold Investors Will Like This)

 - Desperation.
 The sky really IS falling.
 Safe haven at any price!

-In stage 1, stocks and bonds plunge (often right along with gold and silver).
+In stage 1, economically-sensitive assets plunge (often right along with gold and silver).
 Dollars rise.

 In stage 2, dollars hold steady.

 In stage 3, safe haven investment prices, especially gold, surge.

 In this simple model of crisis investing, dollars are just a necessary step between economically-sensitive assets and safe-haven gold.
 Sometimes, just selling assets is enough to soothe some investors’ minds.

 When that’s not enough, and they finally realize that cash isn’t as safe as they thought, they’re forced to become buyers at the worst possible time – when everyone else also wants safe-haven assets.
 Like during the pandemic panic, when everyone wanted to buy and no one was selling (mints and refiners are still catching up with demand).

 I’ve said it before, and I’ll say it again: Gold is best bought before the next crisis.
 Because by the time you’re certain you need it, not only will the line be much longer, the price will likely be much higher, too.

 Prada’s upcycled gold is just as shiny as the newly-minted kind

 These days, virtues are very important to large corporations whose factories reside in nations without running water.
 It wasn’t that long ago that we covered various luxury brands committing to getting their gold and jewels from responsible and sustainable sources.
 (Definitely, Russia is out of fashion this season.)